chrisjenson/Projects/README.md

 This is a collection of various noteworthy projects done throughout school.

-For more detail about a specific project, look in the docs folder of each project folder
+For more detail about a specific project, look in the docs folder of each project folder or that project wiki page

-wiki support and more documentation to come
+Each Project now has their own wiki page.